Turkeys are back for 2017! New for this year, our birds will be fresh for Thanksgiving, not frozen!

 Though they have a reputation for stupidity, turkeys are in fact quite intelligent.
 Turkeys are extremely social animals and learn by watching other birds.
 For example, many farmers will tell you that turkey poults have a high mortality rate.
 We solve this by raising our turkey poults alongside our broiler chicks.
 (We got this idea from Sheri Salatin, now of Polyface Farms).
 The broilers “teach” the turkeys where to find the water and the feed.
 As the turkeys grow up, they learn more and more, and they quickly surpass their chicken teachers.

 That said, any domesticated poultry animal has a certain amount of inherent vulnerability, which we attempt to mitigate by keeping a livestock guard dog.
 Our Great Pyrenees, Patou, was raised on a farm and treats all of our livestock as his charges.
 While he is extremely friendly toward humans, he considers all wild animals (except turkeys, funnily enough) as threats to his territory.
-Patou does a great job of keeping our fields free of coyotes, foxes, local dogs, and even groundhogs and deer.
+Patou does a great job of keeping our fields free of coyotes, foxes, local dogs, and we think he reduces the numbers of groundhogs and deer.